splunk/observability-workshop/content/en/s4r/3-initial-tour/6-infrastructure-home/1-infrastructure-overview.md

 ![Infrastructure Overview](../images/infrastructure-overview.png)

 {{% notice title="Tip - Optional Exercise" style="primary"  icon="lightbulb" %}}
-The main focus of this workshop is to give a good overview of the full product set.
-To make sure all major components are touched we have added an optional exercise that makes use of the Kubernetes Navigator.
+The main focus of this workshop is to give a good overview of the full product suite and make sure that all major components are touched.
+We have added an *optional* exercise that makes use of the Kubernetes Navigator to show more of the **Infrastructure** capabilities..
 It can be skipped in case of time constraints.

 {{% /notice %}}